jlchn/install/elasticsearch/ops.md

 #### node role
 - master node
     - only master node can create/delete or update index information.
+    - only master node can coordinate the create/delete or update operations on documents.
     - only master node can change the cluster state information(even though all nodes has a copy of cluster information)
         - cluster information
             - all nodes information